John Kennedy (Louisiana politician): 117th Congress (2021–2023)

-Following the 2020 presidential election, Kennedy announced that he and 11 other Republican senators would object to certain states' electoral votes in the 2021 United States Electoral College vote count on January 6, 2021, unless the vote was audited.
+After the 2020 presidential election, Kennedy and 11 other Republican senators said they would object to certain states' electoral votes in the 2021 United States Electoral College vote count on January 6, 2021, unless the vote was audited.
 He was participating in the certification when Trump supporters stormed the United States Capitol.
-He called the attack "despicable and shameful" and called for the rioters "to go to jail and pay for the destruction they caused."
-When the Capitol was secured and Congress returned to complete the certification, Kennedy objected to the certification of Arizona's electoral votes.
+Kennedy called the attack "despicable and shameful" and called for the rioters "to go to jail and pay for the destruction they caused."
+When the Capitol was secured and Congress returned to complete the certification, he objected to the certification of Arizona's electoral votes.

+On February 9, 2021, Kennedy voted against Trump's second impeachment.
+Kennedy said the impeachment effort was unconstitutional because Trump was no longer president.
+He called the impeachment process "a thinly veiled effort by the uber-elites in our country, who look down on most Americans, to denigrate further those people who chose to vote for President Trump and not vote for President Biden."

+On March 6, 2021, Kennedy voted against the American Rescue Plan Act of 2021, a COVID-19 recovery package.
+He said he voted against it because it was "an orgy of pork", adding, "This is not a coronavirus bill, not the way it's been portrayed".

-On May 28, 2021, Kennedy voted against the January 6 commission proposed by House Speaker Nancy Pelosi to investigate the January 6 attack.
-The commission failed to gain traction, but the House later successfully proposed the January 6 committee as an alternative.
+On May 28, 2021, Kennedy voted against the January 6 commission House Speaker Nancy Pelosi proposed to investigate the January 6 attack.
+The commission failed to gain traction, but the House later successfully established the January 6 committee as an alternative.

+On June 22, 2021, the Senate passed the Accelerating Holding Foreign Companies Accountable Act, a bill by Kennedy that moves up the deadline for a bill passed in 2019 that required U.S. markets to delist any foreign company that refused to allow the Public Company Accounting Oversight Board to inspect its audits.
+Kennedy said, "When foreign companies flout America's security laws, they put Americans' retirement plans and savings at risk.
+China is bent on exploiting American investors, so we need more accountability for foreign companies using American capital, and we need it now."